30 June, 2020

 Flutter resources – summary

 I gathered all the resources from which I myself learned Flutter.
-With these resources, you can not only learn all the basics, but also dive deep into this multi-platform framework.
+With these resources, you can not only start learning Flutter app development, but also dive deep into this multi-platform framework.
 What you are going to find is all the basic theoretical stuff, tutorial videos as well as more detailed content about architecture and dependency injection.

-I really hope that it will all help you on your journey to learn Flutter.
+I really hope that you know where to learn Flutter, it will all help you on your journey to learn this amazing technology.
 Good luck!